captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-You’re about to lose your apartment and believe me, a whole lot more if they decide to unleash forensic accountants on every financial transaction you’ve ever made --
+You’re about to lose your apartment and believe me, a whole lot more if they decide to unleash forensic accountants on every financial transaction you’ve ever made—

 ---